-However, the Liberty Glo began to take on too much water and with Singaraja occupied by enemy forces, the decision was made to beach her at Tulamben.
+However, the USS Liberty began to take on too much water.
+With Singaraja occupied by enemy forces, the decision was made to beach her at Tulamben in Bali.
 There she remained, slowly being stripped of her cargo and fittings, until the next significant event in the ship's history - the eruption of Mount Agung in 1963.
 This volcano eruption killed thousands of people and caused the Liberty to slip down off the beach and beneath the waves, splitting her hull in two in the process.
-She now lies on her starboard side in just 30m of water, having been completely colonised by a riot of hard and soft corals, sponges, ascidians and hydroids, and is home to hundreds of different species of fish and invertebrate life - a peaceful end for a ship with such a tumultuous past.
+She now lies on her starboard side in just 30m of water, having been completely colonised by a riot of hard and soft corals, sponges, ascidians and hydroids.
+The wreck is now home to hundreds of different species of fish and invertebrate life - a peaceful end for a ship with such a tumultuous past.

 The USS Liberty wreck dive site lies roughly 40m from the shore, with her bow pointing approximately due north.
 The shallowest part of the wreck is roughly 2-3m whilst the deepest is at almost 30m, where parts of the super structure and debris lie scattered on the sandy bottom.
-Some sections of her port side and hull have been buried by sand in the shallows but the vertical remains of what was the Liberty Glo's deck and superstructure, as well as parts of the engine room, hold and bow section can all be explored.
+Some sections of her port side and hull have been buried by sand in the shallows but the vertical remains of what was the Liberty's deck and superstructure, as well as parts of the engine room, hold and bow section can all be explored.
 In fact, whilst the wreck is 'only' 120-metres long, the site can be explored again and again as there is so much to see, particularly in terms of the abundant encrusting life and diversity of fish.